-At the voting place, once a voter's name has been located and marked off on the relevant printed electoral roll (to record who has voted), they are issued a ballot paper in secret by ticking a circle for their party and electorate votes, folds it in half, and places it in the ballot box.
+At the voting place, once a voter's name has been located and marked off on the relevant printed electoral roll (to record who has voted), they are issued a ballot paper.
+The form of the ballot is set by law.
+The voter then goes behind a voting screen, marks their ballot in secret by ticking a circle for their party and electorate votes, folds it in half, and places it in the ballot box.